liviux/k8s-cluster-oci-rpi4/README.md

 You can now connect to any worker or server using `ssh -i ~/.ssh/your_private_key ubuntu@<server_or_worker_ip>`.
 Connect to the server and run `sudo kubectl get nodes` to check the nodes.

 If your cluster encounters issues, you can delete the resources in your compartment (go to **Governance & Administration > Tenancy Management > Tenancy Explorer**) one by one (or try `terraform destroy`, but it might not always work).
 Deleting the VCN can be particularly challenging.
 Afterward, rerun `terraform apply` (if resources are available).
+We don't focus too much on Terraform best practices (like storing state, environment variables, or many more other configurations) as these resources will be provisioned and forgotten, slim chances OCI will give more compute resources in the future (hoping they will not remove some of them).

 # 2. Raspberry Pi 4